newwohh/marketwise-frontend/README.md

-# TradeView
+# MarketWise

-TradeView is a React app that allows you to track the prices of cryptocurrencies, forex, and stocks.
+MarketWise is a React app that allows you to track the prices of cryptocurrencies, forex, and stocks.
 It provides real-time data and charts, so you can stay up-to-date on the latest market movements.

-To use TradeView, simply enter the symbols of the assets you want to track.
+To use MarketWise, simply enter the symbols of the assets you want to track.
 The app will then display a live chart of the prices.
 You can also view historical data, news, and analysis for each asset.

-TradeView is a powerful tool for anyone who wants to stay ahead of the market.
+MarketWise is a powerful tool for anyone who wants to stay ahead of the market.
 It is easy to use and provides a wealth of information.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### Features

     Real-time data and charts for cryptocurrencies, forex, and stocks Historical data, news, and analysis for each asset